 Criminal intent is notoriously difficult to prove beyond a reasonable doubt because the alleged offender is often the only person who truly knows what they were actually thinking.
 Prosecutors with intent to sell cases often rely on many different kinds of circumstantial evidence to argue that an alleged offender clearly had an intent to distribute an illegal drug.

-If you or your loved one have been arrested for alleged drug possession with intent to sell in the Denton area, you need to waste no time in finding yourself legal counsel.
-The Law Offices of Richard C. McConathy represents people arrested in communities all over Denton County.
+If you or your loved one have been arrested for alleged drug possession with intent to sell in the Denton area, you need to waste no time in finding yourself, legal counsel.
+The Law Offices of Richard C. McConathy represent people arrested in communities all over Denton County.

 Proving Intent to Sell in Texas Drug Possession Cases